fidelepalouki/google_cloud_architect/2_Essential_Cloud_Infrastructure__Foundation.md

   - Can be used to manage resources, just like Cloud IAM, labels, tags and managed instance groups
 - IP addresses
   - Internal IP & External IP
-  - An internal DNS service the symbolic name into the Internal IP address
+  - An internal DNS service translates the symbolic name into the Internal IP address
   - DNS is scoped to the network, so it can translate Web URLs and VMs names of hosts of the same network but not hostnames from VMs in a different network
   - There is also an internal FQDN(fully qualified domain name) for an instance.
 It uses the format **<hostname|instancename>.c.<project_id>.internal**
   - The DNS name always points to the specific instance no matter if the instance has no longer the same internal IP address after being deleted and recreated